 \section{Introduction}

-Over the last two decades, latent Markov models\footnote{i.e.\ stochastic process models for sequential data that are driven by latent Markovian system processes; note these may also be referred to as, {\it inter alia}, state-space models, hidden Markov models, doubly stochastic processes, or dependent mixture models --- we use the label ``latent Markov model'' as it appears to be a good umbrella term for all special cases considered in this paper} have taken applied research by storm \citep{jackson2003,bartolucci2012latent,zucchini2016,mcclintock2020uncovering,bartolucci2022discrete}.
+Latent Markov models are stochastic process models for sequential data that are driven by latent Markovian system processes --- also referred to as, {\it inter alia}, state-space models, hidden Markov models, doubly stochastic processes, or dependent mixture models.
+Over the last two decades, these models have taken applied research by storm \citep{jackson2003, bartolucci2012latent, zucchini2016, mcclintock2020uncovering, bartolucci2022discrete}.
 This success story can be explained by their intuitive appeal, their mathematical tractability and versatility, and the various types of inference they allow for.
 Yet, while most empirical researchers are well-acquainted with the various flavours of regression, the same cannot be said for latent Markov models.
+As a consequence, researchers are likely to stick to one particular model class they are familiar with and shoehorn data sets to be analysed into that very model formulation, though it may be suboptimal or even inappropriate (cf.\ \citealp{hamaker2015modeling}).
 In this contribution, we thus aim to provide a roadmap to guide practitioners in the choice, the formulation, and the estimation of a suitable latent Markov model for their data.